 • This recording features an early live version of Anthem.

-• Early pieces of By-Tor And The Snow Dog can be heard during the middle section of Working Man.
+• Early pieces of By-Tor And The Snow Dog can be heard during the middle section of Working Man, as usual for 1974 shows with Neil.

 Preview: